Livefull/SphereDiar/README.md

 ```
 python embed.py --signal /path/to/your/wav_file --dest /path/to/your/embedding/directory
 ```
-Notice that the script "embed.py" is here only for demonstration purposes, that is, it can not be used to embed multiple audio files simultaneously.
+Notice that the script "embed.py" is here only for demonstration purposes, that is, it can not be used to embed multiple audio files.

 ### Performance of the embedding models with Voxceleb1 test set